Lake Mountain (Victoria): Location and features

 The Lake Mountain Alpine Resort is situated in a saddle between Lake Mountain and Echo Flat and provides access to a 37 km ski trail network through the surrounding Yarra Ranges National Park.
 It is an exclusively cross-country skiing resort.
 It is especially popular with families, with the majority (80%) of the visitors to the resort throughout the year being a family demographic.
 Many go to the resort not to ski but for sightseeing and snow play; there are up to seven toboggan runs though only the two main runs are open to the general public.
 The first and most popular is directly adjacent to the Lake Mountain Alpine Resort Day Visitor Centre, while the second branches off of the first for a longer and somewhat steeper slope.
-Snowboarding is not permitted as is walking on the ski trails.
+Neither snowboarding nor walking are allowed on the ski trails during the winter season.

-The alpine centre was opened on 12 June 2004 at a cost of AUD3.7 million along with the refurbishment and restructuring of two other buildings, a toilet block and visitor's locker room area, and the Ski Patroller's Centre, the main area for the coordination and first aid treatments employed by the Ski Patrollers.
+The alpine centre was opened on 12 June 2004 at a cost of AUD3.7 million along with the refurbishment and restructuring of two other buildings, a toilet block and visitor's locker room area, and the Ski Patroller's Centre, the main area for the coordination and first aid treatments employed by the ski patrollers.
 It has several other facilities, such as two fully equipped conference centres and a licensed café bar.
 The Heights Bar and Café remains open all year round, to accommodate bushwalkers and bike riders.

 In 2005, the Ski Patroller's Centre was equipped to operate as "Snow Gum Lodge" during the off-season, generally available between November and May, for secluded and private overnight stays.
 It was the only accommodation on-mountain but was destroyed in the 2009 bushfires.

 Impact of 2009 bushfires

 The bushfires on 7 February 2009 caused considerable damage at Lake Mountain.
 Much of the forested area was burnt, and almost all buildings except the main Day Visitor Centre/Ski Hire/Bistro were destroyed.
 Extensive work was undertaken to enable the resort to open for 2009 winter season.
-Temporary buildings were delivered to serve as toilets, Ski Patrol and kiosk.
+Temporary buildings were delivered to serve as toilets, ski patrol centre, and kiosk.
 Damaged wooden trail features and bridges were rebuilt.

 Road cycling

 Lake Mountain is a popular destination for road cyclists due to the challenging climbs up to the resort.
-Lake Mountain can be climbed from two sides: from Warburton (a grueling 40 km climb up the Reefton Spur) or from Marysville, the more popular route.
+Lake Mountain can be climbed from two sides: from Warburton (a 40 km climb up the Reefton Spur) or from Marysville, the more popular route.
 The climb from Marysville is 21.3 km long and rises at an average gradient of 4.3%.
-The first 4.3 km of the climb are the most challenging with an average gradient of 8.1%.
+The first 4.3 km of the climb are the most challenging, with an average gradient of 8.1%.